-It first started when some Aussie thought it would be fun to board down the youngest volcano in Central America: Cerro Negro .
+It first started when some Aussie thought it would be fun to have a volcano boarding adventure down the youngest volcano in Central America: Cerro Negro .
 He tried everything from mattresses to boogie boards.
 He even attempted going down with a minibar fridge!
 Eventually, he settled on the current board / toboggan design which is actually a simple thin reinforced plywood with formica on the underside to increase speed, and of course a rope to hold on to.
 In gist, the board does not exactly scream safety regulated and child approved.

 There are two groups that do the daily trip: Quetzaltrekkers and Big Foot Hostel.
 We chose the latter since we stayed at their hostel the previous night.
 The excursion is $23 + $5 for the national park entrance fee.